[ASP.NET core 3] Downloading a CSV file using Entity Framework Core

 Add the CsvDownload action as shown below.

-Now that we have completed the implementation, let's finally check the operation.
+Now that we've completed the implementation, let's finally check that it works.

 Build and open the home screen.

-The [User CSV Download] button is displayed, so click it to download the CSV file.
+The [User CSV Download] button will be displayed, so click it to download the CSV file.

-When you open the file, you can see that the Users table data is registered as shown below.
+When you open the file, you can see that the data in the Users table has been registered, as shown below.

 Now you can download the CSV file.